Learning to Defer to Multiple Experts: Consistent Surrogate Losses, Confidence Calibration, and Conformal Ensembles: EXPERIMENTS

 \paragraph{Data Sets} We report the overall system accuracy for three real-world data sets: \texttt{HAM10000} \citep{tschandl2018ham10000} for skin lesions diagnosis, \texttt{Galaxy-Zoo} \citep{10.1111/j.1365-2966.2008.14252.x} for galaxy classification, and \texttt{HateSpeech} \citep{Davidson2017AutomatedHS} for hate speech detection.
 The train-validation-test split is $60\% - 20\% - 20\%$.
 Following \citet{verma2022calibrated}, we down-sample \texttt{Galaxy-Zoo} to $10,000$ instances.

-\paragraph{Simulated Experts} We simulate $16$ unique experts.
-We derive \texttt{HAM10000}'s expert predictions from the predictions of an $8$-layer MLPMixer \citep{Tolstikhin2021MLPMixerAA}, which has access to additional metadata such as age, gender, and diagnosis type.
-For \texttt{Galaxy-Zoo} and \texttt{HateSpeech}, we sample predictions from the provided human annotations.
-We construct additional experts using various perturbations of these predictions.
-One is an expert who flips the given prediction with some probability.
-Another has expertise across a subset of the classes.
-Another has a uniformly random chance across all classes.

 \paragraph{Models} We use a $34$-layer residual network (ResNet34) and a $50$-layer residual network (ResNet50) as base models for \texttt{HAM10000} and \texttt{Galaxy-Zoo} respectively.
-For \texttt{HateSpeech}, we use a $100$ dimensional \textit{fasttext} \citep{DBLP:journals/corr/JoulinGBDJM16} representation of each input and a ConvNet \citep{kim-2014-convolutional} as the base model.
+For \texttt{HateSpeech}, we use a $100$-dimensional \textit{fasttext} \citep{DBLP:journals/corr/JoulinGBDJM16} representation of each input and a ConvNet \citep{kim-2014-convolutional} as the base model.
 We refer the reader to \citet{verma2022calibrated} for more details on the training and hyperparameter selection, as we follow their setup.

-\paragraph{Experimental Setup} We train the systems with an increasing number of experts, ranging from $2$ to $16$.
-For each run, we enlarge the expert pool by randomly sampling an expert from our set of simulated experts, and this process is repeated $3$ times with different random seeds.
-We keep the base model fixed across these runs except for the additional output dimension.
-Since there is no guarantee that an additional expert is superior to the ones already present, the system accuracy should not necessarily increase as the expert pool expands.
+\paragraph{Experimental Setup} We train the systems with an increasing number of experts, ranging from $2$ to $10$.
+See Appendix \ref{sec:experimental_setup} for the details of how we simulate the experts.
+For each run, we enlarge the pool by adding increasingly accurate experts, and this process is repeated $3$ times with different random seeds.
+We keep the base model fixed across these runs except for the additional output dimensions required by the expanded expert pool.
+Ideally, the L2D systems should exhibit strictly increasing accuracy due to adding experts of increasing quality.
+We compare our models against three baselines: one classifier, the best expert, and \citet{hemmer2022forming}'s MoE.

-\paragraph{Results} Figure \ref{fig:system-accuracy-datasets} reports the mean and standard error of the system accuracy as the number of experts increases.
-The center of the circle denotes the mean, and its radius is proportional to the standard error.
-The surrogate loss functions appear to be comparable.
-OvA (blue) demonstrates slightly better performance on \texttt{Galaxy-Zoo} when there are fewer experts ($2$ and $4$).
+\paragraph{Results} The top row of Figure \ref{fig:MoE_comparison} reports the mean and standard error of the system accuracy as the number of experts increases.
+While the OvA, softmax, and MoE models perform comparably on \texttt{HateSpeech} (left), OvA's performance (blue) is notably better on \texttt{HAM10000} (center) and \texttt{Galaxy-Zoo} (right) as its accuracy never falls below the one classifier baseline (red), while the others' accuracies do.